-Not only the production rather the sale of the surplus agriculture produces and other horticulture or forest produces have been facilitated by the programme to ensure increased income to the poor tribal families.
-Collective Marketing as a strategy have been facilitated by the programme to promote the sale of surplus agriculture produces in a consolidated manner to ensure volume which not only brings down the logistic expenditure but also provides the tribal a better platform to bargain with the market.
-This has motivated the farmers to grow more particularly vegetables and other high value crops which in turn increases the income at the household level.
+Not only the production, rather the sale of the surplus agriculture produces and other horticulture or forest produces have been facilitated by the programme to ensure increased income to the poor tribal families.
+Collective Marketing as a strategy have been facilitated by the programme to promote the sale of surplus agriculture produces in a consolidated manner by ensure volume which not only brings down the logistic expenditure but also provides the tribal a better platform to bargain with the market.
+This has motivated to farmers to grow more particularly vegetables and other high value crops which in turn increase the income at the household level.

-From the study it is observed that 41% of the farmers have earned from the sale of the agriculture products and 70% of them have increased income from the sale of agriculture production in comparison to previous years.
+From the study it is observed that 45% of the farmers have earned from the sale of the agriculture products and 22% of them have increased income from the sale of agriculture production in comparison to previous years.

 Physical access to market for sale of agriculture and other produces by the farmers is a key concern in the programme locations.
-These are mostly remote villages where the traders or middle man collect produces from the farmers at the doorstep/ farm gate.
-This practice not only restricts the farmer to know the market price of the produces but also are cheated by these traders in volume and trading in exchange of lower value products like salt and other cheap quality cosmetics.
-Informations such as continuous exposure to market, dissemination of market price information at the village level, the magnitude of such exploitations are reduced and the physical as well as information access to the market have been improved.
+These are mostly remote villages where the traders or middle man visits villages and collect produces from the farmers at the doorstep/ farm gate.
+This practice not only restricts the farmer to know the market price of the produces but also being cheated by these traders in volume and trading in exchange of low value products like salt and other cheap quality cosmetics.
+With continuous exposure to market, dissemination of market price information at the village level the status of such exploitations are reduced and the physical as well as information access to the market have been improved.

-The programme has adopted a strategy to invite large traders from the terminal markets to the village ensuring fare practices of contracting of sales by the farmers.
-More than 50% of the farmers reported that, the advance sales contracts for the sale of the agriculture produces have been facilitated by the programme helped them ensuring a fare trade of their produces and 70% of them have reported that these advance contracting have been improved the trade practice and income from the sale of produces.
+The programme has adopted a strategy to bring the large traders from the terminal markets to the village, where fair practices of contracting of sales by the farmers are facilitated.
+About 40% of the farmers have reported that the advance sales contracts for the sale of the agriculture produces have been facilitated by the programme which helped in a fare trade of their produces and 80% of them have reported that these advance contracting have been improved the trade practice and income from the sale.

-However, 33% of the respondents families have reported that the physical access to market has been improved which has resulted in improved marketing information flow and income to the farmers.
+However, 31% of the respondents families have reported that the physical access to market has been improved which has resulted in improved marketing information flow and income to the farmers.